 The patient presenting to my office wanted an attractive smile and in a short amount of time.
 He was referred by a friend who I had recently treated with veneers.
 This patient knew how important his smile was to his profession but was not fully aware of what it would take from me to give him not only a beautiful smile, but also a healthy and functional one.

-In brief, he had multiple failing root canals that needed retreatment, multiple failing composites, active decay, as well as wear and occlusal Ayoub1issues.
+In brief, he had multiple failing root canals that needed retreatment, multiple failing composites, active decay, as well as wear and occlusal issues.
 His main concern was his unattractive teeth and smile.
 On a positive note, he had healthy gums and no joint problems (Figures 1 and 2).

 The first challenge was to get an endodontist to review and retreat the failing root canals and determine, with reasonable confidence, if there would be sufficient tooth structure.
 I also requested the use of fiber posts and opaque composite cores to aid in decreasing the very dark tooth color upon which my ceramic restorations would be placed.
 The attention to detail was to recognize the problems ahead of time and convey the extra effort needed by the endodontist to allow me to be successful with my final restorations.
 The endodontic specialist was able to complete my requests with an excellent outcome.